netanelavr/nestjs-metrics-reporter/README.md

 A global static Prometheus metrics reporter for NestJS applications.
 This package provides a simple and efficient way to report metrics from anywhere in your application without dependency injection.

+**This package is a lightweight and flexible alternative to the [@willsoto/nestjs-prometheus](https://github.com/willsoto/nestjs-prometheus) package, offering a global static reporter approach.**

 ## Features

 - Global static reporter - no need for dependency injection